mbcraft/piol/README.md

 Distribution :

-This product is distributed by MBCRAFT di Marco Bagnaresi.

 I hope you find this library useful.

-Kind regards
+The library is now open source since i was not able to sell some licences for some bucks.

 -Marco